Carbon & Climate

-The world’s leading outdoor apparel and equipment company, The North Face partners with Go Zero to offset the annual carbon dioxide emissions from its staff travel and annual sales conferences.
-Through the Go Zero program, the company will establish the first “North Face Forest” as a lasting legacy for the company, its customers and employees.
+The world’s leading outdoor apparel and equipment company, The North Face partners with The Conservation Fund to offset the annual carbon dioxide emissions from its staff travel and annual sales conferences.
+Through The Conservation Fund, the company will establish the first “North Face Forest” as a lasting legacy for the company, its customers and employees.
 Already, the company has helped the Fund and its partners plant 31,000 trees across more than 100 acres.
 Learn more about The North Face and its sustainability efforts at Expedition Sustainability.

 The Eagles worked with the Fund to calculate and then “zero out” the carbon emissions associated with team travel on Delta Airlines for the 2007 to 2012 seasons.
 As a result, we’ve planted thousands of trees in three locations: Eagles Forest, located at Pennsylvania’s Neshaminy State Park, as well as Red River National Wildlife Refuge, Lake Ophelia National Wildlife Refuge and Upper Ouachita National Wildlife Refuge located in Louisiana.